 The new Sigma 24-70mm f2.8 DG DN Art has its share of ghost and flare artifacts.
 At the short end it’s not too bothersome but at the long end it’s more pronounced.
 Have a look at the following comparison with the Tamron 28-75mm f2.8 Di III:

 The little bright square inset in the upper left of both images shows the respective area with an exposure compensation of +3 EV to make it easier to see which levels of black the lens renders at that point.
 The Sigma 24-70mm f2.8 DG DN Art produces more ghosts but less veiling glare than the Tamron 28-75mm f2.8 Di III.
+In that it is similar to the Sony FE 24-70mm f2.8 GM.
 The very good Nikon Z 24-70mm f2.8 S combines low levels of glare with only little ghosting (see here).

 When the light-source is just outside the corner there is an obvious streak/flare at 70mm focal length.
 At 24mm it’s much shorter.
 Fortunately this only happens in a very small area around the corners: